ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 request, the response status is 400.
 When sent in a request to an aggregator, the URL is always `[aggregator]/error`, where `[aggregator]` is the URL of the aggregator endpoint.

-[NOTE: It may be useful to include upload id for client->leader connections.]

 ## Common abort conditions {#pa-error-common-aborts}